News

 Issue 4 (November 2025)

 In 1970, two attorneys, Linda Coffee and Sarah Weddington, filed a lawsuit against a woman under the pseudonym ”Jane Roe,” who argued that Texas’s anti-abortion laws violated her constitutional right to privacy.
 This case made it to the Supreme Court in 1971, for two years it was fought over, and in 1973, in a 7-2 vote, it was ruled that abortion was legal, that’s it, that’s the end.
 We all lived happily ever after, for about 50 years.
-In 2022, in Dobbs V Jackson, the Women’s Health Organization overturned the law, leaving abortion rights to the state.
+In 2022, in Dobbs V Jackson, the Women’s Health Organization overturned the law, leaving abortion rights to the states.
 The Pennsylvania Supreme Court currently includes three justices: Christine Donohue, Kevin Dougherty, and David Wecht.
 These justices maintained their power and kept abortion legal in Pennsylvania.

 The current justices also want to fund a $914,000 voter education program paid for by the National ACLU to raise awareness about state Supreme Court retention elections.